shbradki/appraisal_rec_ml/README.md

 - Reads a JSON dataset of appraisals and candidate properties
 - Cleans/parses the necessary appraisal data
+- Uses ChatGPT-3.5 to parse public property remarks to improve data accuracy and completeness
 - Runs geocoding for all addresses if needed
 - Performs feature engineering on each candidate vs. subject
 - Trains a ranking model to score candidate comparables